Online Car Sales: Don't Get Scammed

 - Use a secure escrow payment service of your choosing.
 Many online auction companies offer such a service for a low fee.
 Beware of demands that you use an escrow payment service you are unfamiliar with, or other unusual payment requests.

-- Avoid buyers proposing payment plans, sellers requesting that you provide them with a deposit, and deals requiring wire transfers or reloadable cards.
+- Avoid buyers proposing payment plans, sellers requesting that you provide them with a deposit, and deals requiring wire transfers, gift cards, or reloadable cards.
 All of these methods of payment make it difficult to recoup your money in the case of a scam.

 - Keep an eye out for individuals asking for sensitive information, such as social security numbers, bank account numbers, credit card numbers, or online login information.
 Make sure you remove all personal information on any vehicle service records you provide to a buyer.